 - Strong written and oral communication skills and strong organizational skills.

 - An ability to manage multiple tasks to meet deadlines, and a desire to be a self-starter.

 - Attention to detail and the ability to think creatively.

 - Computer proficiency in word processing, spreadsheets, database work, email and Internet research.

-- Ability to work collaboratively and effectively with people of diverse races, ages, ethnicities, orientations and gender identities.
+- Ability to work collaboratively and effectively with people of diverse races, ages, ethnicities, disabilities, orientations and gender identities.